 - 1. Additional course formats offered to students, additional pre-assessment workshops available to students. - 2.
-Reduce the number of students needing Basic Skills. - 3.
-Increase student success in basic skills and ESL classes.
+Reduce the number of students needing Basic Skills. - Increase the students' success in Basic Skills and ESL classes.

 - 4. Increase the cultural diversity of our campus environment for student engagement. - 5.
-Increase the campus culture for student success.

-D. Degree and Certificate Completion

-- Goals - 1.
-Strengthen our completion rates for degrees, especially for males and African Americans. - 2.
-Strengthen our CTE completion rates. - 3.
-Assess the barriers that are affecting our 20-34 year old students toward degree/certificate completion.

-- 1. Increase student degree completion. - 2.
-Increase the number of students who complete a certificate program. - 3.
+Increase the campus culture for student success - D. Degree and Certificate Completion - Goals - 1.
+Strengthen our Completion Rates for Degrees especially for males and African Americans - 2.
+Strengthen our CTE Completion rates. - 3.
+Assess the barriers that are affecting our 20-34 year old students toward degree/certificate completion. - Outcomes - 1.
+Increase student degree completion - 2.
+Increase the number of students who complete a Certificate program - 3.
 Increase the completion rates of students aged 20-34 years who are pursuing a degree/certificate.